Why are the Cosmos looking to build a stadium at Belmont Park?

 Q: How large will the stadium be?

 A: The land south of Hempstead Turnpike is 28 acres.
 The stadium can hold 25,000 attendees and will have a two-story retail center with up to three levels of underground parking.

 Q: What about the retail and restaurant aspect of the site?

-A: Retail and restaurants will be on the site north of Hempstead Turnpike.
-It will include a 60,000-square foot “Restaurant Row” for nine eateries, and nearly 250,000 square feet of retail and entertainment space, including shopping and a movie theater.
+A: Retail and restaurants will include a 60,000-square foot “Restaurant Row” for nine eateries, and nearly 370,000 total square feet of retail and entertainment space, including shopping and a movie theater.

 Q: What’s the timeline for the project?

-A: If approved, shovels will break ground in 2014, and the stadium is expected to be completed by the end of 2015, with the field being installed and stadium opening in spring 2016.
-Retail establishments are expected to open in the autumn of 2015.
+A: If approved the stadium is expected to be completed just over a year after shovels break ground, with the field being installed and stadium opening early the following year.
+Retail establishments are expected to open prior to the field installation and stadium opening.

 Q: What kinds of games will be hosted at the stadium?